-CRDN 1.2 Evaluate research and apply evidence-based guidelines, systematic reviews and scientific literature in nutrition and dietetics practice CRDN 1.4 Conduct projects using appropriate research or quality improvement methods, ethical procedures and data analysis utilizing current and/or new technologies.
-CRDN 1.5 Incorporate critical-thinking skills in overall practice.
-CRDN 2.1 Practice in compliance with current federal regulations and state statutes and rules, as applicable, and in accordance with accreditation standards and the Scope of Practice for the Registered Dietitian Nutritionist, Standards of Practice, Standards of Professional Performance, and Code of Ethics for the Profession of Nutrition and Dietetics.
-CRDN 2.2 Demonstrate professional writing skills in preparing professional communications.
-CRDN 2.3 Demonstrate active participation, teamwork, and contributions in group settings.
-CRDN 2.10 Demonstrate professional attributes in all areas of practice.
-CRDN 2.13 Advocate for local, state, or national legislative and regulatory issues or policies impacting the nutrition and dietetics profession.
-CRDN 3.3 Perform routine health screening assessments including measuring blood pressure, conducting waived point-of-care laboratory testing (such as blood glucose or cholesterol), recommending and/or initiating nutrition-related pharmacotherapy plans (such as modifications to bowel regimens, carbohydrate to insulin ration, B12 or iron supplementation) CRDN 3.5 Explain the steps involved and observe the placement of nasogastric or nasoenteric feeding tubes; if available, assist in the process of placing nasogastric or nasoenteric feeding tubes.
-CRDN 3.6 Conduct a swallow screen and refer to the appropriate healthcare professional for full swallow evaluation when needed.
-CRDN 3.7 Demonstrate effective communication and documentation skills for clinical and client services in a variety of formats and settings, which include telehealth and other information technologies and digital media.
+- CRDN 1.2 Evaluate research and apply evidence-based guidelines, systematic reviews and scientific literature in nutrition and dietetics practice - CRDN 1.5 Incorporate critical-thinking skills in overall practice. - CRDN 2.1 Practice in compliance with current federal regulations and state statutes and rules, as applicable, and in accordance with accreditation standards and the Scope of Practice for the Registered Dietitian Nutritionist, Standards of Practice, Standards of Professional Performance, and Code of Ethics for the Profession of Nutrition and Dietetics. - CRDN 2.3 Demonstrate active participation, teamwork, and contributions in group settings. - CRDN 2.10 Demonstrate professional attributes in all areas of practice. - CRDN 2.13 Advocate for local, state, or national legislative and regulatory issues or policies impacting the nutrition and dietetics profession. - CRDN 3.1 Perform Medical Nutrition Therapy by utilizing the Nutrition Care Process including use of standardized nutrition terminology as a part of the clinical workflow elements for individuals, groups and populations of differing ages and health status, in a variety of settings. - CRDN 3.2 Conduct nutrition focused physical exams. - CRDN 3.4 Provide instruction to clients/patients for self-monitoring blood glucose considering diabetes medication and medical nutrition therapy plan. - CRDN 3.5 Explain the steps involved and observe the placement of nasogastric or nasoenteric feeding tubes; if available, assist in the process of placing nasogastric or nasoenteric feeding tubes. - CRDN 3.6 Conduct a swallow screen and refer to the appropriate healthcare professional for full swallow evaluation when needed. - CRDN 3.8 Design, implement and evaluate presentations to a target audience. - CRDN 3.12 Deliver respectful, science-based answers to client questions concerning emerging trends.

-- CRDN 3.8 Design, implement and evaluate presentations to a target audience. - CRDN 3.9 Develop nutrition education materials that are culturally and age appropriate and designed for the literacy level of the audience. - CRDN 3.10 Use effective education and counseling skills to facilitate behavior change. - CRDN 3.12 Deliver respectful, science-based answers to client questions concerning emerging trends. - CRDN 5.1 Perform self-assessment that includes awareness in terms of learning and leadership styles and cultural orientation and develop goals for self-improvement. - CRDN 5.2 Identify and articulate one's skills, strengths, knowledge, and experiences relevant to the position desired and career goals. - CRDN 5.8 Identify and articulate the value of precepting.
+- CRDN 4.4 Apply current information technologies to develop, manage and disseminate nutrition information and data. - CRDN 5.1 Perform self-assessment that includes awareness in terms of learning and leadership styles and cultural orientation and develop goals for self-improvement. - CRDN 5.2 Identify and articulate one's skills, strengths, knowledge, and experiences relevant to the position desired and career goals. - CRDN 5.8 Identify and articulate the value of precepting.

-Nutrition 582 Phase II
+Nutrition 592 - Phase II

-- CRDN 1.1 Select indicators of program quality and/or customer service and measure achievement of objectives. - CRDN 1.2 Evaluate research and apply evidence-based guidelines, systematic reviews and scientific literature in nutrition and dietetics practice - CRDN 1.4 Conduct projects using appropriate research or quality improvement methods, ethical procedures and data analysis utilizing current and/or new technologies. - CRDN 1.5 Incorporate critical-thinking skills in overall practice. - CRDN 2.1 Practice in compliance with current federal regulations and state statutes and rules, as applicable, and in accordance with accreditation standards and the Scope of Practice for the Registered Dietitian Nutritionist, Standards of Practice, Standards of Professional Performance, and Code of Ethics for the Profession of Nutrition and Dietetics. - CRDN 2.2 Demonstrate professional writing skills in preparing professional communications. - CRDN 2.4 Function as a member of interprofessional teams. - CRDN 2.5 Work collaboratively with NDTRs and/or support personnel in other disciplines. - CRDN 2.6 Refer clients and patients to other professionals and services when needs are beyond individual scope of practice. - CRDN 2.7 Apply change management strategies to achieve desired outcomes.
+- CRDN 1.2 Evaluate research and apply evidence-based guidelines, systematic reviews and scientific literature in nutrition and dietetics practice - CRDN 1.4 Conduct projects using appropriate research or quality improvement methods, ethical procedures and data analysis utilizing current and/or new technologies. - CRDN 1.5 Incorporate critical-thinking skills in overall practice. - CRDN 2.1 Practice in compliance with current federal regulations and state statutes and rules, as applicable, and in accordance with accreditation standards and the Scope of Practice for the Registered Dietitian Nutritionist, Standards of Practice, Standards of Professional Performance, and Code of Ethics for the Profession of Nutrition and Dietetics. - CRDN 2.2 Demonstrate professional writing skills in preparing professional communications. - CRDN 2.3 Demonstrate active participation, teamwork, and contributions in group settings. - CRDN 2.6 Refer clients and patients to other professionals and services when needs are beyond individual scope of practice. - CRDN 2.7 Apply change management strategies to achieve desired outcomes. - CRDN 2.9 Actively contribute to nutrition and dietetics professional and community organizations. - CRDN 2.10 Demonstrate professional attributes in all areas of practice. - CRDN 2.11 Show cultural humility in interactions with colleagues, staff, clients, patients, and the public. - CRDN 2.12 Implement culturally sensitive strategies to address cultural biases and differences.